bbw7561135/Simulation-and-Modelling/README.md

 ## 1d-finite-element-solver
 Computes the temperature of a 1D system using finite element methods.
 ## 2d-finite-element-solver
-Computes the temperature of a 2D system using finite element methods.
+Computes the temperature of a 2D system using finite element methods given the node locations, IEN and ID arrays for a mesh and heat source function.
+## big_g
+An application of 2d-finite-element-solver to solve for the temperature of a g shaped grid.
+The boundary conditions of the grid set the right side of the grid to a fixed temperature of T = 0.
+At all other boundaries, the normal derivative of the temperature vanishes.

 # molecular-dynamics
 ## co_molecule